 Many if not most of us lead busy lives.
 And we may be busy doing good things.
 But the fact remains, when helpless people are condemned to die there's cause for action.
+Not talk.
+Not wistful thinking.
+Action.

-Some of us are not serving the Lord as we ought.
-We may have excuses, "I'm too busy...I can't do it...Somebody else could do a better job than me."
+Yet some of us are not serving the Lord as we ought.
+We have our reasons, "I'm too busy...I can't do it...Somebody else could do a better job than me."

-Stop.
-If you know Christ, you are commanded by God to make Christ known to others.
+But wait.
+The fact remains.
+If we know Christ, we are commanded by God to make Christ known to others.
 Is that true or not?
 It's true.
 Jesus said, "You will be my witnesses (Acts 1:8)."

-God gives us a powerful charge in Proverbs 24:11-12, "Rescue those being led away to death; hold back those staggering toward slaughter.
+God gives us a firm exhortation in Proverbs 24:11-12, "Rescue those being led away to death; hold back those staggering toward slaughter.
 If you say, 'But we knew nothing about this,' does not he who weighs the heart perceive it?
 Does not he who guards your life know it?
 Will he not repay each person according to what he has done?"

 I want to put a challenge on the table.
-Think of ways to rescue lost people.
+Think of ways to rescue lost people in 2015.
 I'm not talking about ways for somebody else to do it, but for you.
 You have neighbors who don't know Christ.
+You have classmates, people you work with, family members.

 God put you where you are, as He did Esther, "for such a time as this."
-Will you say today, "Lord, please use me however You want."?
+Will you say today, "Lord, please use me to rescue them!"?